rmnavr/hs_study/materials/hs_2k_roadmap.md

 <!-- __________________________________________________________________________/ }}}1 -->

-# What now
+# Possible further directions

-If you want to learn how to scale to larger systems (10k+ LOC apps and more), see following topics with applications to Haskell:
+If you want to learn how to scale to larger systems (10k+ LOC apps), see following topics with applications to Haskell:
 * fp architecture (3-layered-cake, DI in FP, etc.)
 * testing
 * errors/logging